input-output-hk/cardano-sl/docs/block-processing/types.md

 data AddrStakeDistribution
     = BootstrapEraDistr
     -- ^ Stake distribution for bootstrap era.
-    | SingleKeyDistr !StakeholderId
+    | SingleKeyDistr StakeholderId
-    -- ^ Stake distribution stating that all stake should go to the given stakeholder.
+    -- ^ Stake distribution stating that all stake should go -- to the given stakeholder.
-    | UnsafeMultiKeyDistr !(Map StakeholderId CoinPortion)
+    | UnsafeMultiKeyDistr Map StakeholderId CoinPortion
     -- ^ Stake distribution which gives stake to multiple -- stakeholders.
 'CoinPortion' is a portion of an output (output -- has a value, portion of this value is stake).
 The constructor -- is unsafe because there are some predicates which must hold:
-    --
     --   • the sum of portions must be @maxBound@ (basically 1);
     --   • all portions must be positive;
-    -- • there must be at least 2 items, because if there is only one item, -- 'SingleKeyDistr' can be used instead (which is smaller). deriving (Eq, Ord, Show, Generic, Typeable)
+    --   • there must be at least 2 items, because if there is only one item, --     'SingleKeyDistr' can be used instead (which is smaller).

 -- | HDAddressPayload consists of
 --